 Glucose: The energy source

-Glucose — sugar — is a main source of energy for the cells that make up muscles and other tissues.
-Glucose comes from two major sources: the food your child eats and your child's liver.
+Glucose — sugar — is a major source of energy for the cells that make up muscles and other tissues.
+Glucose comes from two main sources: the food your child eats and your child's liver.
 During digestion, sugar is absorbed into the bloodstream.
 Normally, sugar then enters cells with the help of insulin.

 Liver: Production and storage